petetnt/corrupt-brackets-history/README.md

 # Brackets Corrupt History

-This extension has been created for debugging https://github.com/adobe/brackets/issues/11826, the notorious undo history reset history.
+This extension has been created for debugging https://github.com/adobe/brackets/issues/11826, the notorious undo history reset bug.

 ## How to use